SEO

 Technical SEO: Making Your Site Search-Friendly

-A solid technical foundation that search engines can easily scan supports every successful online store.
+Every successful online store is built on a solid technical foundation that search engines can easily scan.
 Technical SEO covers backend improvements that make your site available to search engines and enhance user experience.

-Mobile optimization has become mandatory in today’s shopping world.
-Mobile devices generate over 50% of global web traffic.
+Mobile optimization has become mandatory in today’s shopping world, as mobile devices generate over 50% of global web traffic.
 Your store must work perfectly on all screen sizes.
-Mobile-first design focuses on simplicity.
-It features thumb-friendly navigation and efficient interfaces that naturally adapt to smaller screens.
-Google’s mobile-first indexing primarily uses your site’s mobile version to determine your pages rankings.
-This makes responsive design vital for visibility.
+Mobile-first design focuses on simplicity—it features thumb-friendly navigation and efficient interfaces that naturally adapt to smaller screens.
+Google’s mobile-first indexing primarily uses your site’s mobile version to determine your page rankings, making responsive design vital for visibility.

 Mobile optimization

-Page speed directly affects both your conversions and rankings in search engines.
-E-commerce sites that load in 1 second convert 2.5 times better than those taking 5 seconds.
-Image optimization comes first – compress files and use WebP formats that are 25-34% smaller than JPGs.
-CSS, JavaScript, and HTML files need minification to reduce their size.
-Content Delivery Networks (CDNs) help distribute content through multiple servers based on location.
+Page speed directly affects both your conversions and search engine rankings.
+Ecommerce sites that load in 1 second convert 2.5 times better than those taking 5 seconds.
+Image optimization comes first—compress files and use WebP formats, which are 25-34% smaller than JPGs.
+CSS, JavaScript, and HTML files need minification to reduce their size, and content delivery networks (CDNs) distribute content across multiple servers based on location.

-E-commerce sites must have HTTPS encryption.
-Google has used HTTPS as a ranking signal since 2014.
-Browsers now mark non-HTTPS sites as “Not Secure.” which can reduce your visibility.
+Ecommerce sites must have HTTPS encryption—Google has used HTTPS as a ranking signal since 2014.
+Browsers now mark non-HTTPS sites as “Not Secure,” which can reduce visibility.
 This security protocol protects customer data and keeps referral data intact in analytics.
 The padlock icon builds customer trust and improves checkout completion rates.

-Search engines cannot index your content properly due to crawl errors.
-Server errors (5xx) slow down website crawling.
-DNS errors block domain connections.
-Broken links create dead-ends for users and bots.
+Search engines can’t index your content properly due to crawl errors, and server errors (5xx) slow down site crawling.
+DNS errors block domain connections, while broken links create dead-ends for users and bots.
 Google Search Console helps identify and fix these issues quickly.

 Measuring Success and Improving

-SEO optimization for e-commerce needs constant measurement and fine-tuning.
-SEO works like a zero-sum game – your site ranks or your competitor’s site does.
+SEO optimization for ecommerce needs constant measurement and fine-tuning.
+SEO works like a zero-sum game—either your site ranks highly or your competitor’s does.
 This directly affects who gets the customer’s attention and purchase.

-Your website’s position in search results for specific terms represents keyword ranking.
-The top three Google results get 75% of search traffic, which makes position monitoring vital.
+Your site’s position in search results for specific terms represents keyword ranking.
+The top three results on Google get 75% of search traffic, which makes position monitoring vital.
 A single position improvement can boost click-through rates by 32.3%.

 Ahrefs’ Rank Tracker helps you get a detailed picture of: